sushmita-c/Vehicular-Crash-Analysis/README.md

 You may use [Google Colab](https://colab.research.google.com/) to run source file on cloud or install Jupyter Notebook to run file locally.
 *Note:* You must install Anaconda to run the following commands.
 Please refer to [Anaconda Documentation](https://www.anaconda.com/products/individual).

-### Install with conda:
+### Install with Conda:
-If you use conda, you can install Jupyter Notebook with the following command:
+If you use Conda, open the Anaconda terminal and install Jupyter Notebook by typing the following command:
 ```diff
 conda install -c conda-forge jupyterlab
 ```
 [Click here](https://test-jupyter.readthedocs.io/en/latest/install.html) to get more help for installation or other installation alternatives.
 ### Run JupyterLab
-Once installed, open the Anaconda terminal and navigate to the directory where the [source code](Vehicular-Crash-Analysis/CS6220_Project.ipynb) is located.
+Once installed, navigate to the directory where the [source code](Vehicular-Crash-Analysis/CS6220_Project.ipynb) is located.
 Launch the file by typing the following command into your Anaconda terminal:
 ```diff
 jupyter notebook CS6220_Project.ipynb
 ```